virgs/medium-next-gen-stats/README.md

 ![snapshot1](images/snapshot1.png)

-This extension provides larger time period, daily/weekly/monthly read/views/claps, and, specially, describes which article was view in which period.
+Get larger time range, daily/weekly/monthly read/views/claps, and, specially, describes which article was view in which period.

 Have fun!